ripl/nerfuser/README.md

     --vis
 ```

 Please run `python -m nerfuser.prep_data -h` for more details.
-A sample dataset is provided [here](https://huggingface.co/datasets/RIPL/TTIC-common/tree/main).
+A sample dataset containing both videos and prepared data is provided [here](https://huggingface.co/datasets/RIPL/TTIC-common).

 ## Training NeRFs

 Let `MODELS_DIR` be the directory where you want to save the trained NeRF models.
-Run the following command to train a NeRF model for each video other than `test`:
+Run the following command to train a NeRF model corresponding to each video other than `test`:

 ```bash
 for VID in $A $B $C; do